Working with Materials in Boxshot

 Materials are applied to a shape’s sides.
 Each shape has its own set of materials, so changing one shape doesn’t affect others.
 It is a good idea to use pre–defined materials and drag–and–drop as a starting point; but when it comes to fine tuning, you will end up using the materials panel on the right.
 Let’s have a look:

-Select a shape, then click the "Materials" icon on the right to see the list of materials of the selected shape.
+Select a shape, then click the Materials icon on the right to see the list of materials of the selected shape.
 Below the list you see the properties of the selected material in the list.
-The number of properties depends on the edition of Boxshot, so your list may look different than the list in this image.

 Boxshot lets you load an image which contains all the artwork for all the sides of an object.
 You can’t apply such an image directly, as Boxshot doesn’t know where to put each part of the image.
 That’s why you may need the cropping button.
 This button shows a window that allows you to define which part of the image to show on that particular side.

-You can read more about materials in the user manual.
+You can read more about materials in the materials tutorial.

 You have learned how to drag and drop images and materials directly onto a shape, how to see the material’s properties and how to crop images.
 You are almost ready to make amazing scenes in Boxshot.
 You just need to review a few more topics: